 红包 (Hóngbāo / Red Envelopes) are very important gifts during Chinese New Year, weddings, birthdays, and other special occasions!
 The color red represents energy, happiness and good luck; therefore, to gift a red envelope is to wish the recipient good fortune.
-We’ve created an easy-to-DIY 红包 that you can make with your kids!
-I’ve also included 6 tips for preparing 红包 as a gift at the end of the post!
+As usual, we are happy to share our free printable 红包 that you can make with your kids!
+The lucky Chinese red envelope printables are available in simplified and traditional Chinese.
+At the end of the post, you can find 6 tips for presenting 红包 as a gift to family and friends.

 Since the goal of this website is to promote literacy, a variety of red envelopes so your child can learn each of these important characters.
 The first 7 pages of the printable red envelopes have the following characters:

 - 福 (Fú / Blessing, fortune)

 - 囍 (Xǐ / Double Happiness)

 - 恩 (Ēn / Grace)